Warradale

 Warradale features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households account for 62.8% of all households, including 23.4% couples with children, 25.6% couples without children, and 12.3% single parent families.
-Non-family households constitute the remaining 37.2%, with lone person households at 32.2% and group households comprising 5.0%.
-The median household size is 2.2 people, smaller than the Greater Adelaide average of 2.4.
+Family households comprise 62.8% of all households, including 23.4% couples with children, 25.6% couples without children, and 12.3% single parent families.
+Non-family households account for the remaining 37.2%, with lone person households at 32.2% and group households comprising 5.0%.
+The median household size is 2.2 people, which is smaller than the Greater Adelaide average of 2.4.

 Frequently Asked Questions - Households